-The next steps will indicate how to set the Storm Control the interface gigabit 1/1/1 to suppress the broadcast traffic in 95% of the interface, the multicast traffic in 70% and the unicast traffic in 5%.
+The next steps will indicate how to set the Storm Control the interface gigabit 1/1/1 to suppress the broadcast traffic in 5%, approximately 50 Mbps of the interface, the unknown multicast traffic in 5%, approximately 50 Mbps and the unknown unicast traffic (DLF) in 5%, approximately 50 Mbps.
+These approximate values take into account the 1 Gbps interface.

 '''

 config

 switchport

 interface gigabit-ethernet-1/1/1

 storm-control

-broadcast 95
+broadcast 5

-multicast 70
+multicast 5

 unicast 5

 commit

 '''